tom-and-the-toothfairies/pathways/doc/FEATURES.md

 This feature can also be tested manually.
 Visit the [homepage] and select a file.
 Some useful files can be found in the [fixtures directory].
 Press the `Submit` button.
-Analysis results should be displayed. `example.png` is not UTF-8 encoded and should result in an `invalid filetype` error. `bad.pml` contains invalid PML and should result in a `syntax error`. `ddis.pml` contains valid PML and should result in a successful analysis.
+Analysis results should be displayed. `panacea/test/fixtures/example.png` is not UTF-8 encoded and should result in an `invalid filetype` error. `panacea/test/fixtures/bad.pml` contains invalid PML and should result in a `syntax error`. `panacea/test/fixtures/ddis.pml` contains valid PML and should result in a successful analysis.

 ## PML Log-file Generation - Complete